laitanawe/intro-to-bash/_episodes/11-awk.md

 subtitle: Manipulating and filtering complex data
 minutes: 120
 questions:
-- "How can I find things in files?"
+- "How can I print specific fields from text files?"
 objectives:
 - "Use `awk` to select lines from text files that match simple patterns."
 - "Use `awk` to print specific fields from text files."